-To start creating your document templates, you will need to register an account with a valid email by going to our registration page.
+To start using DynamicDocs API, you will need to register an account with a valid email by going to our registration page.

 Once registered you can start using our templates or building your own.
-Don't worry we don't have any rights in taking your own developed work, but you are free to use ours.
-Sign in to your account and then visit My Templates page.
-There you can find 'New Template' button which will give you various options of templates.
+Don't worry we have some ready made templates with which you can start.
+Sign in to your account and then visit My LaTeX Templates page.
+There you can find 'New Template' button which will give you various options of starting a new template.

 Afterwards you will need to name the template and describe it.
 Once you have succesfully created your template, you can start making changes to it, finding it in the list and clicking on 'Edit Template' button.

-In the editting template section, you will be able to perform the following functions:
+In the editing template section, you will be able to perform these functions:

-By using a 'Compile' button, the website would send the json data payload to the API and use the template settings to create the PDF.
-More on those in the next section in template settings.
-Note that the template files used are the ones you are working with and not the ones which have been published.
+By using a 'Compile' button, the website would send the JSON data payload to the API and use the template settings to create the PDF.
+See the full list of available settings on the Template Settings page.
+Note that the template files used are the current files you are working with and not the ones which have been published.
 In other words the compile button lets you test and work with the template files in real-time.

-By using a 'Publish' button, you effectively make the current files you are working available for consumption.
-By publishing, you replace the previously published files with the current ones.
-In other words, when you call the API through the end point, the template files used to create the documents will be the ones you have published.
+By using the 'Publish' button, you effectively make the latest files available for consumption.
+By publishing again, you replace the previously published files with the current ones.
+Meaning, when you call the API through the end point, the template files used to create the documents will be the ones you have published last.